Google

 voice biometrics lab at Georgetown.
 (Indicates voice analyzer.)

-It’s a computer spectrogram capable of identifying individual speech
+Its a computer spectrogram capable of identifying individual speech

 patterns.
 Now this is the recording the Central Operating System